 Family History Means I'm at Higher Risk, Right?

-How family history affects cancer risk is an extremely complex topic.
-While you would think that a history of any cancer in the family would increase risk, it isn't so simple.
-Some common cancers – like breast and prostate – are seen in many families but do not necessarily increase risk in that family, particularly if the person was older at the time of diagnosis.
+How family history affects cancer risk is a complex topic.
+While you would think that a history of any cancer in the family would increase risk, it isn't that simple.
+Some common cancers – like breast and prostate – are seen in many families but do not always increase risk in that family, especially if the person was older at the time of diagnosis.

 Find out more about your cancer risk related to your family history by completing OncoLink's What's My Risk? assessment.